hiblaphp/hibla/README.md

 Hibla is a complete, bottom-up asynchronous stack designed exclusively for the modern PHP Fiber era.
 It provides a highly predictable, fault-tolerant, and memory-safe environment for building high-concurrency CLI applications, background workers, scrapers, and network daemons.

-Instead of adapting legacy callback or promise-chaining patterns, Hibla provides a unified **Structured Concurrency** model that reads like synchronous top-to-bottom PHP, while running cooperatively on a high-performance event loop (`stream_select` or `libuv`).

 ---

 ## Why Hibla?